junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "What?"
 Cas freezes.

 "Metatron, he asked me to swear on it if I do. *'Swear on the name of the person I love the most to prove it'*, that's what he said.
 I thought if I do that, he would tell us about the trial, the tablet, he would save Sam.
 I was an idiot."
 Dean tells him, fixing his eyes on Cas's lips, on his nose, just not his eyes.
 He doesn't dare to.
+This is the only way he can keep this conversation going.
 His voice starts getting wet.

 "I don't understand," Cas says bluntly, tilting his head a small degree.
-"How did that make the curse about me?"
+"How did that make the curse relate to me?"

 Dean closes his eyes.
 "I told him I do.
 I still believe in love.
 And I said, *'I swear on Castiel's name.'*"